Aerospacerr/Item-Based-Collaborative-Movie-Recommendation-System/README.md

 ## Developments
 It can be achieved more precise results merging both item-based and user-based recommendation by calculating "Weighted Average Recommendation Score".
 It will be developed on next project that I will do.
 It can become more likely a recommendation system like Netflix uses. (link below) For now, it is just simple version of item-based recommendation system.

-https://github.com/Aerospacerr/Hybrid-Recommender-System
+Here you can find more developed version, Hybrid Recommender System: https://github.com/Aerospacerr/Hybrid-Recommender-System